exakat/exakat-docs/Reference/Rules/Namespaces/GlobalImport.rst

 Global Import
 +++++++++++++

-  Mark a Use statement that is importing a global class in the current file.
+  This rule marks a ``use`` statement that imports a global class in the current file.

 .. code-block:: php